 \subsubsection{Observation-derived datasets for soil moisture}

-We use two observational datasets of land variables, ERA5-Land and GLEAM v3.8a, as a comparison for the persistence of soil moisture anomalies in the three models.
+We use two observational datasets of land variables, ERA5-Land and GLEAM v3.8a, as benchmarks against which to compare the persistence of soil moisture anomalies in the three models.

-ERA5-Land \cite{munoz-sabater_era5-land_2021} is a reanalysis dataset of land variables that describes the evolution of the water and energy cycles over land in a consistent manner.
+ERA5-Land is a reanalysis dataset of land variables that describes the evolution of the water and energy cycles over land in a consistent manner~\cite{munoz-sabater_era5-land_2021}.
 It goes back to 1950 and is produced through global high-resolution numerical integrations of the ECMWF land surface model driven by the downscaled meteorological forcing from the ERA5 climate reanalysis.
-We use monthly averaged of the volumetric soil water in the 4 soil layers of the model, corresponding to depth 0-289 cm.
-We chose to use the weighted average over all the soil layers to perform a consistent analysis with the soil moisture used in the DCPP data that we presented in the section above.
+We use monthly averages of the volumetric soil water in the top 3 (resp.
+4) soil layers of the model, corresponding to depth 0-100 (resp.
+0-289) cm.

 The Global Land Evaporation Amsterdam Model (GLEAM) is a set of algorithms dedicated to the estimation of terrestrial evaporation and root-zone soil moisture from satellite data \cite{miralles_global_2011,martens_gleam_2017-1}.
 The surface soil moisture is assimilated from satellite microwave remote sensing data.
-The model features a multi-layer soil model driven by satellite observation of precipitation with fast and slow draining of the water from the surface layer towards the deepest layers.
+The model features a multi-layer soil model driven by satellite observations of precipitation with fast and slow draining of water from the surface layer towards the deepest layers.
 The soil moisture estimates are validated against 2325 soil moisture sensors across a broad range of ecosystems.
 We use GLEAM v3.8a monthly average datasets of the surface (0-10 cm depth) and root zone (10-100 cm) soil moisture.
-We perform the weighted average of the two datasets to obtain the soil moisture between 0 and 100 cm.
-GLEAM datasets run from 1980 to present.
+We perform a weighted average of the two datasets to obtain the soil moisture between 0 and 100 cm.
+GLEAM datasets run from 1980 to the present.